 Splitit, allows shoppers to use an existing credit card to split payments into smaller pieces, payable over time.
 Splitit uses shoppers’ existing credit and puts it to work for them.
-There are no interest charges or late fees – which goes a long way towards keeping payments small and manageable for shoppers.

 This is a great solution if shoppers already have the existing credit to buy the item(s), but the interest and fees make the purchase unmanageable or not worth it.

 BNPL solutions, especially Splitit, are in a position to massively restructure the credit industry.
 They’re taking an omni-personal approach to put shoppers’ needs first.
 They realize interest and late fees are the primary reasons shoppers are unable to meet their financial obligations.
 Without these extra expenses, shoppers have more money to spend on the items they want to buy.
 Sure, consumers still have to honor their financial commitments, but they have time to do so, without the snowballing of interest and fees that occur with credit cards.